Hel (location): Poetic Edda

 In reference to Hel, in the poem Völuspá, a völva states that Hel will play an important role in Ragnarök.
-The Völva states that a crowing "sooty-red cock from the halls of Hel" is one of three cocks that will signal one of the beginning events of Ragnarök.
+The völva states that a crowing "sooty-red cock from the halls of Hel" is one of three cocks that will signal one of the beginning events of Ragnarök.
 The other two are Fjalar in Jotunheim and Gullinkambi in Valhalla.

 In Grímnismál stanza 31, Hel is listed as existing beneath one of the three roots of the world tree Yggdrasil.
 One of the other two leads to the frost jötnar and the third to Mankind.
 In Guðrúnarkviða I, as Herborg tells of her grief in having prepared funeral arrangements for various members of her family, her children and her husbands, described it as "arranging their journey to Hel".

 In the short poem Helreið Brynhildar, Hel is directly referenced as a location in the title, translating to "Brynhild's Hel-Ride".
-While riding along a road on the border of Hel in a lavish cart (the cart her corpse was burnt within), Brynhildr encounters a dead giantess at a burial mound belonging to her.
+While riding along a road on the border of Hel in a lavish cart (the cart her corpse was burnt within), Brynhildr encounters a dead gýgr at a burial mound belonging to her.
 This results in a heated exchange, during which Brynhildr tells of her life.

 In Baldrs draumar, Odin rides to the edge of Hel to investigate nightmares that Baldr has had.
-He uses a spell to bring to life the corpse of a Völva.
+He uses a spell to bring to life the corpse of a völva.
 Odin introduces himself under a false name and pretense and asks for information from the völva relating to Baldr's dreams.
 The völva reluctantly proceeds to produce prophecies regarding the events of Ragnarök.

 The poem gives some information regarding the geographic location of Hel in parallel to the description in the Prose Edda, which may be related to the fact that it was not included in the Codex Regius but is instead a later addition.
 Niflhel is mentioned as being just outside Hel.
 The bloody Garmr makes an appearance, encountering Odin on Odin's ride to Hel.
 Odin continues down the road and approaches Hel, which is described as the "high hall of Hel."
-There he proceeds to the grave of the Völva near the eastern doors where the descriptions of Hel end.
+There he proceeds to the grave of the völva near the eastern doors where the descriptions of Hel end.